github/docs/README.md

 ## Thanks :purple_heart:

 Thanks for all your contributions and efforts towards improving the GitHub documentation.
-We thank you being part of our :sparkles: community :sparkles:!
+We thank you for being part of our :sparkles: community :sparkles:!